Kimberlee Wilson is an OKUnited intern and senior at Oologah-Talala High School.

 At the end of the day, whether you’re Republican, Democrat, Libertarian, or somewhere in between, that’s a future that we can all hope for.
 I’m a high school senior, and I want open primaries.

-Copyright © 2023 Oklahoma United for Progress.
+Copyright © 2024 Oklahoma United.
 All Rights Reserved.